 Do I need a cell signal booster, and will it work for my situation?

+How do you know if you need a cell phone signal booster?
 You can easily determine if a cell phone booster will help you get better reception and stronger signal by asking the following questions:

 - While I am inside a building, do I have problems with lost connections, dropped calls, or poor call audio quality, or emails, texts, and voicemails only appearing hours after they were sent?